arberx/DataLift/README.md

 Code for photon in: firmware/dataLift.cpp

-Livegraph nodejs server inspired from: https://github.com/rickkas7/livegraph
+Real-Time SSE event transmition using node.js server inspired from: https://github.com/rickkas7/livegraph

 Video Demonstrating the App and the Visualization: DataLift: